 The Stillorgan Draft LAP provides a framework for development of projects within the plan area having regard to location, type, size and operation.
 It is possible that specific areas such as the Blakes site, the Leisureplex site and potentially the Stillorgan Shopping Centre site will eventually fall under the title of a project and be subject to an environmental impact assessment under the EIA Directive and affiliated legislation.
-The Draft LAP has a number of general objectives one of which is PP3 which states that "it is an objectives of the Council that the EU Directives for Strategic Environmental Assessment (SEA), the Planning and Development Strategic Environmental Assessment (EIA) are the fundamental policy framework of environmental Impact Assessment (EIA) are the fundamental policy framework of environmental and full compliance with the EIA and SEA Directives shall be provided".
+The Draft LAP has a number of general objectives one of which is PP3 which states that "it is an objectives of the Council that the EU Directives for Strategic Environmental Assessment (SEA), the Planning and Development Strategic Environmental Assessment Regulations (SI.
+436 of 2004) as amended by (SI.
+201 of 2011) and Environmental Impact Assessment (EIA) are the fundamental policy framework of environmental protection measures and legislation for the delivery of the policies within this document and full compliance with the EIA and SEA Directives shall be provided".
 Therefore, these specific areas will be developed in compliance with the relevant environmental assessment processes.